Quick efficient support for managing and improving your responses to security incidents

 When impacted by a cyberattack, a clear understanding is needed for analysing the situation and responding quickly for protecting the assets, operations and business reputation.

-Preparing an Incident Response Plan will help an organisation in defining clear understandings for what constitutes an incident for the organisation along with the clear guidelines on the process to be followed on the occurrence of the incident.
+Preparing an Incident Response Management Plan will help an organisation in defining a clear understanding of what constitutes an incident for the organisation along with the clear guidelines on the process to be followed on the occurrence of the incident.
 It should also clearly mention the roles and responsibilities of the teams, employees or leaders responsible for complete incident handling.

 2. Minimising the attack surface.

 4. Securing the infrastructure by avoiding future attacks.

 The SANS Institute provides guidelines for 6 steps for effective Incident Response Management